strambb/strambb.github.io/_posts/2024-08-20-setting-up-virtual-boxes-on-proxmox.md

 ```
 ![](/assets/images/Pasted image 20240817125930.png)

-Now we can start the VM and see if everything is running smootly
+Now we can start the VM and see if everything is running smoothly

 ```bash
 qm start "$VM_ID"